-Scams targetting tourists in India happen in all the major tourist cities, especially New Delhi, Agra, and Jaipur where most tourist go.
+Scams targetting tourists in India happen in all the major tourist cities, especially New Delhi, Agra, and Jaipur, where most tourists go.

-I met so many foreigners who had come back from India with bad experiences from scammers that I decided to start exposing their scams on YouTube.
-I myself had been scammed multiple times, and all of these scams come from my personal experiences.
+I met so many foreigners who had come back from India with bad experiences with scammers that I decided to start exposing their scams on YouTube.
+I myself have been scammed multiple times, and all of these scams come from my personal experiences.

 1. Beggar scams

 Beggars are common in India.
-They focus their efforts on tourist attractions and areas like around the Taj Mahal, Chandni Chowk, or Colaba.
+They focus their efforts on tourist attractions and areas like the Taj Mahal, Chandni Chowk, and Colaba.

 They will approach you asking, in broken English, for money for food.
 Sometimes carrying a baby with them.